-If the complaint is against the Director of Education, the complainant will submit a written complaint to the Chair of the Board of Trustees.

-- 1. The Chair of the Board of Trustees will review the complaint and may make recommendations to the complainant and/or the Director of Education to resolve the complaint. - 2.
-The Chair of the Board of Trustees will investigate the matter within ten (10) working days of receiving the complaint unless, in the judgment of the Chair of the Board of Trustees, circumstances indicate a different timeline is advisable. - 3.
+- 1. If the complaint is against the Director of Education, the complainant will submit a written complaint to the Chair of the Board of Trustees. - 2.
+The Chair of the Board of Trustees will review the complaint and may make recommendations to the complainant and/or the Director of Education to resolve the complaint. - 3.
+The Chair of the Board of Trustees will investigate the matter within ten (10) working days of receiving the complaint unless, in the judgment of the Chair of the Board of Trustees, circumstances indicate a different timeline is advisable. - 4.
 Both parties may recommend witnesses who have knowledge of the matter to the Chair of the Board of Trustees.
-A witness who is a member of a trade union or professional association shall have the right to representation by their union or professional association during this process. - 4.
-The Chair of the Board of Trustees will discuss the complaint with both parties, either separately or together, and may consult with others who may have relevant information. - 5.
-In the event that the complainant or the Director of Education is not satisfied with the proposed resolution of the complaint, the Chair of the Board of Trustees will report the matter to the Board of Trustees in private session. - 6.
+A witness who is a member of a trade union or professional association shall have the right to representation by their union or professional association during this process. - 5.
+The Chair of the Board of Trustees will discuss the complaint with both parties, either separately or together, and may consult with others who may have relevant information. - 6.
+Both parties will be given a copy of a summary report which will provide the results of the investigation and any corrective action that has been or that will be taken as a result of the investigation.
+The Chair will inform Trustees in private session. - 7.
+In the event that the complainant or the Director of Education is not satisfied with the proposed resolution of the complaint, the Chair of the Board of Trustees will report the matter to the Board of Trustees in private session. - 8.
 The provisions of this policy do not preclude either party from legally available dispute resolution proceedings.